-The Annual Report on Form 10-K for the fiscal year ended December 31, 2004 (the Form 10-K) of the Company fully complies with the requirement of section 13(a) or 15(d) of the Securities Exchange Act of 1934 and the information contained in the Form 10-K fairly presents, in all material respects, the financial condition and results of operations of the Company.
+The Annual Report on Form 10-K for the fiscal year ended December 31, 2005 (the Form 10-K) of the Company fully complies with the requirement of section 13(a) or 15(d) of the Securities Exchange Act of 1934 and the information contained in the Form 10-K fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: March 28, 2005

-/s/ Allen F. Grum

-Allen F. Grum, President

-(Chief Executive Officer)
+Allen F. Grum, President (Chief Executive Officer)

-Dated: March 28, 2005

-/s/ Daniel P. Penberthy
+Allen F.M.

 Daniel P. Penberthy, Treasurer (Chief Financial Officer)

-CERTIFICATION
+D P. Galay